bkf2020/semicolon/README.md

 - `semicolon_src/`: contains django settings
 - `static/`: contains global static settings
 - `users/`: user authentication and profiles

-Current goal: work on contests

-Each contest needs:
-- Which problems to pull from the problemset
-- Start time and end time
-- Allow users to register
-- Only allow registered users to participate
-- Display a scoreboard of all the users
-- Calculate the scores of each user (based on submission time)
-- Limit number of submissions for each problem (maybe?)
-- Subtract points from a problem for every wrong submission (depends on scoring format?)

 # LICENSE
 Licensed under the GNU Affero General Public License v3.0.